nhs-england-tools/repository-template/docs/guides/Sign_Git_commits.md

 Signing Git commits is a good practice and ensures the correct web of trust has been established for the distributed version control management, e.g. [Bitwarden](https://bitwarden.com/).

+There are two ways to sign commits in GitHub, using a GPG or an SSH signature.
+Detailed information about this can be found in the following [documentation](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification).
+It is recommended to use the GPG method for signing commits as GPG keys can be set to expire or be revoked if needed.
+Below is a step-by-step guide on how to set it up.

 ## Setup

 <!-- markdownlint-disable-next-line no-inline-html -->